 Old Girl Governors

 Dr Karen Arnold

 Karen Arnold is a psychiatrist and has been on the Council since 2002.
 She finished Year 12 at Ascham in 1982 and, after a gap year, went on to study Arts and Medicine at Sydney University, and then Psychiatry.
-She sits on the Nominations and the Community Relations Committees.
+She sits on the Nominations and the Network Committees.
 She is passionate about Dalton and what it is uniquely placed to offer students.
 She has two daughters at Ascham.

 Mrs Angela K Kent

 Angela Kent is a registered architect and has been on the Council since 2007.
 She finished Year 12 at Ascham in 1978 and went on to study architecture at the University of New South Wales.
 On graduation she worked in London and then returned to Sydney to set up her own architectural practice in 1987 where she has been a full time director ever since.
 She served as a director of the Ascham Foundation for ten years up until 2013.
 She is currently the Chair of the Building Committee.
 Her daughters, Sophie and Eloise, left Ascham in 2006 and 2009 respectively.

 Head of School